-Sometimes a wine review doesn’t start with the wine, but how the writer discovered it.
+Sometimes a wine review doesn’t start with the wine but how the writer discovered it.
 Finding great wines at any price point would be impossible if I were to taste every wine.
-There are over 2 million wine brands in the world currently, which breaks down to about 5479 wine tastings every day.
-Assuming an 8 hour work day, that comes to about 11 wine tastings every minute.
+There are over 2 million wine brands globally, which breaks down to about 5479 wine tastings every day.
+Assuming an 8-hour workday, that comes to about 11 wine tastings every minute.
 IMHO, that’s a little too much wine.

 This particular bottle is what’s known as an Edelzwicker, a simple everyday blended wine.
 In this case, it’s Sylvaner, Muscat Ottonel and Auxerrois.
 Crushed oyster-shell and Wisteria on the nose.
-This white wine has a bright fresh body with flavors of mint, lemon, and fresh picked pears.
+This white wine has a bright, fresh body with flavors of mint, lemon, and freshly picked pears.
 The finish is mineral-rich with a touch of ocean air.

 Shuck some Maine Oysters (Glidden Point if you can find them), dress them in a classic mignonette, and slurp away.